wenewzhang/mixin_labs-csharp-bot/README3.md

 4. How to send Bitcoin to other wallet

 Pre-request: You should have a Mixin Network account.
-Create an account can be done by one line code:
+Create an account code like below:

 ```csharp
 var kpgen = new RsaKeyPairGenerator();